RioAraki/leetcode2020/leetcode/LeetcodeTag.md

 875. Koko Eating Bananas
 	**Redo**, medium, math?, No very smart algorithm to solve this one.
 Use binary search to quickly find the value of eat speed, since the search space is relatively small (1, max(piles)) it would be reasonably fast

+886. Possible Bipartition
+	**Bipartite**, **graph**, **dfs**
+	Draw a graph, regard people as vertices, dislike relation as edges.
+Unable to do the partition if we could find cycle with odd edges.

+888. Uncommon Words from Two Sentences
+	String, easy, collections.counter do a lot of jobs.
+Combine two strings together would make the algo much more efficient

+889. Spiral Matrix III
+	**Redo**, medium, 2d array, simulate the spiral isnt easy, efficient turn like 874